Early Man poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes The Stone Age tribe lives peacefully in their valley, hunting rabbits and playing a primitive form of football, unaware of the coming Bronze Age civilization..
-Significantly, this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 10 minutes when Lord Nooth and his Bronze Age army invade the valley with advanced technology, destroying the tribe's home and claiming the land for ore mining..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat The tribe discovers cave paintings proving their Stone Age ancestors invented football, giving them confidence and a sense of destiny that they can win, raising the stakes emotionally., fundamentally raising what's at risk.
+Of particular interest, this crucial beat The tribe discovers cave paintings proving their Stone Age ancestors invented football, giving them confidence and a sense of destiny that they can win, raising the stakes emotionally., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 The tribe returns to the field with renewed spirit and strategy, combining their Stone Age instincts with football skills, finally playing as a unified team with belief., demonstrating the transformation achieved throughout the journey.